What Are the Best Medicare Supplement Plans in Wisconsin? (2025)

 Medicare Supplement plans in Wisconsin

 Wisconsin Medigap plans are different from plans in the rest of the country.
 Essentially, Wisconsin allows you to build your own Medigap policy.
 You start with the "Base" plan, the foundation of every Medigap plan in Wisconsin.
-The Base plan pays the largest portion of your medical bills compared to the other variations in the state.
+The Base plan pays more of your medical bills than other plan types.

 What's the best Medicare Supplement company in Wisconsin?